 Seriously.
 That’s it.
 Just … smile.

-9. Employ a Guest Services Team to welcome people.
+9. Employ a Guest Services Team to Welcome People.

 You’d be surprised how many people tell us how much they appreciate a friendly face greeting them at the doors and in the lobby.
 And thankfully, it shouldn’t be too hard to mobilize some warm and cordial volunteers who truly seem to like people.
+A is crucial to your overall culture.

-10. Leverage technology.
+10. Leverage Technology.

 Your church management software (ChMS) should easily support almost every strategy listed here.
 When you see this tool as a critical system to support your processes instead of a digital Rolodex, you will be amazed at the exponential benefits.
 Thoughtful processes can help you maximize the encounters you'll have with those not already connected to your church.